allanmcrae/pkglint/README.md

 ```
 infodirectory       : Checks for info directory file.
 libtool             : Checks for libtool (*.la) files.
+perllocal           : Verifies the absence of perllocal.pod.
 ```

 Notes:
-- Arch has PURGE_TARGETS set to remove the info directory file, making this check obsolete.
+- Arch has PURGE_TARGETS set to remove the info directory file, and *.pod files making those checks obsolete.
-- Arch default is `'!libtool'`, so a PKGBUILD requires `options=('libtool')` to have a libtool file.
-So there is no need for the libtool warning.
+- Arch default is `'!libtool'`, so a PKGBUILD explicitly requires `options=('libtool')` to have a libtool file.

 ### Unhandled namcap rules